-Vietnamese cuisine is so fascinating that many tourists have come a long way for Vietnam to enjoy the food here, and Vietnamese grilled dishes are no exceptions.
-Vietnamese food is usually prepared in the traditional way, that is less dependent on the intense spices and focusing more on healthy herbs that contain less calorie.
-In fact, traditional Vietnamese flavors like coriander, mint, basil, anise, and chili have long been used as a means for disease treatment and prevention.
-This feature can be obviously seen through the grilled dishes in Vietnam.
+Vietnamese cuisine is so fascinating that many tourists have come a long way for Vietnam to enjoy the food here, and Vietnamese grilled dishes are no exception.
+Vietnamese food is usually prepared traditionally, less dependent on intense spices, and focuses more on healthy herbs that contain fewer calories.
+Traditional Vietnamese flavors like coriander, mint, basil, anise, and chili have long been used for disease treatment and prevention.
+This feature can be seen in the grilled dishes in Vietnam.

-Nem Nuong is a popular dish, originating from Ninh Hoa, a northern district of Khanh Hoa Province (a province in the South Central region of Vietnam), about 30 km from the coastal city Nha Trang.
-Because this dish is so famous and attracts a lot of tourists in Nha Trang, it is also called “Nem Nuong Nha Trang” by many locals.
+Nem Nuong is a popular dish from Ninh Hoa, a northern district of Khanh Hoa Province (a province in the South Central region of Vietnam), about 30 km from the coastal city of Nha Trang.
+Because this dish is so famous and attracts many tourists in Nha Trang, it is also called “Nem Nuong Nha Trang” by many locals.

 A full set of Nem Nuong

 The side dishes served with Nem Nuong are also copious.
-There are many kinds of herbs and vegetables such as lettuce, savory, balm-mint, bay leaves, chives, etc. It is also served with the pickled carrot, green mango, and sliced cucumber.
-And one more special side dish used with Nem Nướng is fried rice paper.
+There are many kinds of herbs and vegetables, such as lettuce, savory, balm-mint, bay leaves, chives, etc. It is also served with pickled carrots, green mango, and sliced cucumber.
+One more special side dish used with Nem Nướng is fried rice paper.
 The rice papers are rolled up and fried in the oil until crispy.

 ABMA Nem Nuong Nha Trang